Skip to main content

 • classification: moderate - Noticeable friction/confusion with limited scope or workaround

-• classification: minor - Cosmetic or low-risk localized issue (links, style, small wording fixes)
+• classification: minor - Cosmetic or low-risk localised issue (links, style, small wording fixes)

 Classification is separate from priority: